Cancer Diagnostic Tests

-- to help plan radiation therapy or surgery; and
+- Help plan radiation therapy or surgery

 Magnetic Resonance Imaging

 Ultrasounds are painless procedures that use sound waves to examine internal body structures or tumors.
 The child lies down and lotion is spread over the area to be scanned.
 A probe is then rubbed over the area and a video image can be seen on a monitor.
 This is the same procedure most women undergo while pregnant so that they can see images of their baby in the womb.
-Learn more about ultrasounds at CHOC Children’s.

 Tumor markers tests